½ûÂþÌìÌÃ

 Shutterstock

-The sports scene in the UK
+The sports scene in England

-Sports are part of the country's fabric.
-Most UK citizens are passionate about sports, either practicing, watching, or simply talking about it.
-Various sports are popular in the country, including cricket, football, rugby, tennis, cycling, horse racing, and water sports such as sailing, surfing, kite surfing, and jet skiing.
-The UK also enjoys a large variety of sports facilities and clubs for both amateurs and professionals.
-Many expats and tourists are also attracted to regular sports events whose costs vary widely, depending on the team's league.
+Various sports are popular in the country, including cricket, football, rugby, tennis, cycling, horse racing and water sports such as sailing, surfing, kite surfing, and jet skiing.
+England also enjoys a large variety of sports facilities and clubs for both amateurs and professionals.

 Good to know:

-Football in the United Kingdom
+Football in England

-Football remains one of the country's most popular sports.
-The UK has nurtured some of the most influential football teams in the world, such as Manchester City, Manchester United, Liverpool FC, Everton, Arsenal FC, and Chelsea.
-England, Scotland, Wales and Northern Ireland each have their national football team in the Euro and the World Cup.
-Each country within the United Kingdom also has its own league.
-However, the UK league consists of over 100 teams, of which the top 20 (e.g., Arsenal, Aston Villa, Cardiff City, Everton, etc.) are in the Premier League.
-The UK's football is governed by the Football Association, which was founded in 1863 and is one of the oldest governing bodies globally.
-The most famous UK football championships are the annual FA Cup, the oldest national football competition in the world.
+England is home to over 100 teams, of which the top 20 are in the Premier League.
+The country's football is governed by , which was founded in 1863 and is one of the oldest governing bodies globally.
+The most famous football championships in England are the annual , the oldest national football competition in the world.

 Good to know: